rbitting/pi-display/python/README.md

 1. Install the python-dotenv python dependency: `pip install python-dotenv`
 1. Install the Pillow python dependency: `pip install Pillow`
 1. Required for Google Calendar capabilities: Initialize your Google Calendar credentials and token.
+    1. Note: the following instructions will allow your calendar to sync temporarily, but the Google authentication seems to expire rather quickly.
+More investigation is needed in order to have this work consistently.
     1. Follow *all* the directions listed in the `Prerequisites` section of the python [Google Calendar API quickstart guide](https://developers.google.com/calendar/api/quickstart/python).
 You must create a Google Cloud Platform project and OAuth desktop credentials.
     1. As part of the prerequisites above, you should have [created OAuth credentials](https://developers.google.com/workspace/guides/create-credentials#oauth-client-id) in the Google Cloud Console.
 Download and save the JSON credentials from the Google Cloud Console as `credentials.json` in the `python` directory of this project.
 To download the JSON file:
         1. Go to the [Google Cloud Console](https://console.cloud.google.com/).
 Make sure you have the correct project selected.